LiveFire Labs - Online UNIX Training - Company Logo

 · a system crash

-The syntax for du is:
+The syntax for the du command is:

 du [OPTION...]
 [DIRECTORY...]

-The command will report the amount of disk space used by all of the files and subdirectories located beneath the directory specified with the DIRECTORY command argument.
-The following example shows the du output for one particular system's /home directory:
+The command will report the amount of disk space used by all of the

 # du /home